-NOTE: Beware of concealed wiring and piping when cutting through the wall.
+Note: Beware of concealed wiring and piping when cutting through the wall.

-19. Cut a length(s) of pipe being installed 3.5 inches (8.9 cm) to 9.5 inches (24.1 cm) longer than the wall thickness at the opening.
-See Figure 26.
+Cut a length(s) of pipe being installed 3.5 inches (8.9 cm) to 9.5 inches (24.1 cm) longer than the wall thickness at the opening.
+See Figure 26 (page 28).

-NOTE: Vent Termination - exhaust gases of this water heater are less than 140°F. In cold climates water vapor in the exhaust gases will condense into a cloud of vapor where the vent exits the building.
+Note: Vent Termination - exhaust gases of this water heater are less than 140°F. In cold climates water vapor in the exhaust gases will condense into a cloud of vapor where the vent exits the building.
 This vapor can gradually discolor exterior building surfaces.
 The vent termination should be located where this vapor cloud and potential discoloration are not a concern.
 Extending the exposed vent piping up to a maximum of 6 inches (15.2 cm) from the wall helps vapor from being trapped along a building's face.
-To avoid this problem, the vent can also be terminated vertically through the roof, see Vertical Termination Installation on page 25.
+To avoid this problem, the vent can also be terminated vertically through the roof.
+See Vertical Termination Installation (page 26).

-- 20. Cement the intake air and/or vent termination to the section(s) of pipe cut to length in the above Step. - 21.
-Slide the included metal wall plate(s) over the pipe(s) to stop against the intake air and/or vent termination.
-Place some silicone caulking (field supplied) on the back of the wall plate(s) to secure it to the wall. - 22.
-Working from outside, slide the pipe and termination(s) assembled in the above steps through the wall.
+Cement the intake air and/or vent termination to the section(s) of pipe cut to length in the above Step.

+- The wall plates for the three-inch vent pipe are included with the heater.
+Wall plates for two-inch or four-inch vents are field supplied. - Slide the included metal wall plate(s) over the pipe(s) to stop against the intake air and/or vent termination.
+Place some silicone caulking (field supplied) on the back of the wall plate(s) to secure it to the wall. - Working from outside, slide the pipe and termination(s) assembled in the above steps through the wall.
 Ensure the termination(s) is pointed down towards the ground.
 See Figure 26.